Dorianspeed/website/README.md

 yarn lint
 ```

-To start project in production mode (do not forget to build before), use:
+To start project in production mode (do not forget to `yarn build` and create a `.env.production` file before running this script), use:

 ```bash
 yarn prod